inoa-io/satellite/README.md

 | 0.5mm      | 20mil       | 1.3A | 1.8A | 2.2A | 2.5A | 2.8A | 3.1A |
 | 0.6mm      | 24mil       | 1.4A | 2.0A | 2.4A | 2.8A | 3.1A | 3.4A |

-We choosed a 0.1mm grid for all PCB designs, because our casings and mechanics are also measured in millimeters.
+We chose a 0.1mm grid for all PCB designs, because our casings and mechanics are also measured in millimeters.

-We choosed 0.8mm 0.4mm vias.
+We chose 0.8mm 0.4mm vias.

 ## Pin Out